shinchanat/ig/README.md

 # squig

-A programming language syntactically similar to python & provides core functions.
+A programming language syntactically similar to python & which provides core functions.

 developing...